 Christmas Light Displays

 One of my all-time favourite things to do on Christmas Day when I lived in Toronto was checking out the local Christmas light displays.
-The best places to see the twinkling lights are; Nathan Phillips Square, which has an impressive 60 foot Christmas tree adorned with 700 ornaments and 3,810 metres of LED lights; the Financial District, with its innovative displays and massive ornamental wreaths; Bloor-Yorkville, where there are several blocks of animated storefront windows as well as dazzling light displays; and, on the boardwalk at the foot of Leuty Avenue in the Eastern Beaches, where over 80,000 individual LED bulbs on 20,000 linear feet of wire sparkle on the shores of Lake Ontario.
+The best places to see the twinkling lights are; Nathan Phillips Square, which has an impressive 60-foot Christmas tree adorned with 700 ornaments and 3,810 metres of LED lights; the Financial District, with its innovative displays and massive ornamental wreaths; Bloor-Yorkville, where there are several blocks of animated storefront windows as well as dazzling light displays; and, on the boardwalk at the foot of Leuty Avenue in the Eastern Beaches, where over 80,000 individual LED bulbs on 20,000 linear feet of wire sparkle on the shores of Lake Ontario.

-Chinese Food
+Eat Chinese Food

 In Toronto, the next best thing to turkey, potatoes and stuffing this Christmas Day is Chinese food.
 Open for business as usual, the city’s East-Asian restaurants will be happy to serve you delicious egg rolls, dim sum and other non-traditional Christmas dishes.